 Length of Pull: 14.5 inches (adjustable with spacers)

 Finish: Nickel-coated steel receiver, coated internals with nickel-Teflon finish

 Fit and Finish: * * * *

 Both the nickel receiver and the carbon fiber dip synthetic parts are nicely finished and look sharp.
 Barrel blueing is deep, even and smooth.
-The butt stock-to-receiver fit could be smoother and some tooling marks are clearly visible in the interior of the receiver, not unusual in a gun at this price point.
+The synthetic polymer stock and forend are finished with a carbon graphite appearance.
+The buttstock-to-receiver fit could be smoother and some tooling marks are clearly visible in the interior of the receiver, not unusual in a gun at this price point.

 Ergonomics * * * * *